Truly Affordable Healthcare:

 Because we offer a sliding scale we never bill insurance companies directly for services.
 Patients must pay for their treatments at the time of service, as we do not accept insurance reimbursement.

-In the event you do have insurance coverage, we are happy to provide an itemized bill to you for you to submit for reimbursement.
+In the event you do have insurance coverage, we are happy to provide an itemized receipt to you for you to submit for reimbursement.

 Medical Reimbursement Accounts: